aksonov/react-native-reactive/README.md

 It wraps each component Scene with special wrapper that replaces all observables to their actual values.
 Once any passed observable changes, the component will be re-rendered with new values.
 Note that you could pass only needed sub-state of your Atom(s) using [Partial Lenses](https://github.com/calmm-js/partial.lenses) to avoid needless re-rendering of the components.

+## How to use it?
+This component is just thin wrapper around react-native-router-flux (RNRF), so just import it instead of RNRF.

 Example of reactive model counter: